stephen679/flaskcard/README.md

-# learning_flask
+# flaskcard
-documenting my learning of the Flask framework as I build an application
+A report card application that let's you keep track of the grades you've received in class and predictions/projections of your performance in that class